unityconstruct/CtrlrXY/README.md

 ---------

 #### Version 5.6.25
-* mouseUp, mouseEnter, mouseExit callbacks added in the Generic Component section for all types of sliders
+* mouseUp, mouseEnter, mouseExit callbacks added in for Generic Components (buttons, sliders etc)

 #### Version 5.6.24
 * ctrlrEditor window showing scrollbars over canvas in Cubase has been fixed